mikewoodhouse/stan_on_rails/README.md

 I have a fair amount of detail at the match level from about 1995 onwards, available in the Excel spreadsheets I used from then to produce the season averages.
 Longer term, I have a (somewhat vague as yet) plan to import that data and make it available via Stan.
 # To-Do List
 In no particular order...
-   1. A lot of the pages really need some parameterisation, filters, etc. For example, there are a ton of people who've played one match: we probably don't need to see those unless we demand to do so.
-Maybe a five-match minimum default?
-   2. Player performance career summary.
-Perhaps calculated when performance records are selected?
-In `Player`?
-   3. Finish the imports
-   4. Refactor the `import` routine, it's not very cohesive.
-Do individual tables really need their own tasks?
-Could be DRYer with just the specs being passed in turn to, perhaps an `Importer` object?
-   5. Lots more reports, ideally to cover at least the full set printed in the 60-year book (some additional data might need to be sourced for total coverage)
-   6. Look at migrating the whole thing to a SPA in some way.
+* Look at migrating the whole thing to a SPA in some way.
 (Very blue-sky, this).
 Even further, could it be an even more static site (so potentially hosted somewhere like GitHub at minimal/no cost?) using something like this: https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/
+* Does the data need to be in a SQL database at all?
+What would it look like as a (chunky) JSON file, I wonder?
+* A lot of the pages really need some parameterisation, filters, etc. For example, there are a ton of people who've played one match: we probably don't need to see those unless we demand to do so.
+Maybe a five-match minimum default?
+* Lots more reports, ideally to cover at least the full set printed in the 60-year book (some additional data might need to be sourced for total coverage)
-   7. Match data (see above).
+* Match data (see above).
 How best to handle extract-transform-load, what structure to use, how to incorporate it into everyting else.
 Reconciliation issues?
-   8.